C2SM/git-course/advanced/slides/slides.md

 <!--
 - Start with the concrete case, not the abstraction: a climate model pulling in a shared physics package or an I/O library from another group
-  - Want a specific, reproducible version - don't want to copy its source into your repository
+  - Want a specific, reproducible version - do not want to copy its source into your repository
-- Say plainly: we teach submodules because that's what C2SM code uses
+- State plainly: submodules are taught because that is what C2SM code uses
-  - If they work with ICON or similar, they'll meet submodules whether they like them or not
+  - If participants work with ICON or similar models, they will encounter submodules regardless of preference
 - Subtrees get one sentence only: they exist, they copy content in instead of pointing at it, not covered today -->